 Since approval of the original Charter 1931, the voters approved 11 amendments between 1937 and 1968.
 Early in 1970, a Charter Review Committee was formed to evaluate the Charter as it existed at that time.
 A new Charter was prepared and approved by the voters on November 3, 1970.
 Then, on November 4, 1973, the voters approved and the City Council certified amendments to the Charter .

 Early in 1986, another Charter Review Committee was formed to again review the Charter as it existed at that time.
 A new Charter was prepared and subsequently approved by the voters on November 4, 1986.
-The voters approved an amendment to the Charter on November 7, 1995, November 4, 2014, and on November 8, 2016.
+The voters approved an amendment to the Charter on November 7, 1995, November 4, 2014, November 8, 2016 and November 3, 2020.